gruppe-i-co-design/paper/paper.md

 Although utilizing parallelism in hardware has many benefits, it also comes with the drawback of requiring specialized hardware resources.
 In @fig:hardware-utilization we can clearly see that the resources needed for odd-even sort, which is highly parallelized, are substantially larger than selection sort and linear cell sort, which don't utilize parallelism to the same degree.
 Further the pure software implementation of either algorithm requires no extra hardware resources besides the generic processor.

+# Conclusion

-In conclusion, utilizing parallelism in hardware can substantially increase the speed of the algorithm, however, such implementations also require more hardware resources.
+We found that the development efforts between software and hardware were particularly highlighted in our project due to lack of knowledge.
+However the extensive development activities are still a major factor causing hardware development to be more labor-intensive than software development.
+Further utilizing parallelism in hardware can substantially increase the speed of the algorithm, however, such implementations also require more hardware resources.
 Hence one has to make a trade-off between multiplexing the algorithm in time or in space.

-# Conclusion

-TODO

 # References {-}